hectorgonzalezo/curriculum/javascript/organizing_your_javascript_code/oop_principles.md

 ### Single Responsibility

-As you craft your objects, one of the most important things to remember is the __Single Responsibility Principle__ which states that a class (or object or module.. you get the point) should only have _one_ responsibility.
+As you craft your objects, one of the most important things to remember is the __Single Responsibility Principle__ which states that a class (or object or module... you get the point) should only have _one_ responsibility.
 This doesn't mean that an object can only do one thing, but it does mean that everything an object does should be part of one responsibility.

 Here's a really common example.
 Most of our code has functions to update and write things to the DOM in addition to our application logic.
 It's a _really_ good idea to separate your DOM stuff from the application logic.